-Thanks to legislation enacted in 2013, Kentucky farmers are eligible to receive a tax credit equal to 10 percent of the value of edible agricultural products donated to food banks.
-A tax credit not used by a qualified taxpayer in the current taxable year may be carried forward for up to four succeeding years.
+Thanks to legislation enacted in 2013, Kentucky farmers had been eligible to receive a tax credit equal to 10 percent of the value of edible agricultural products donated to food banks.
+Unfortunately the tax credit sun-setted in taxable year 2017.
+Re-establishing the tax credit is a goal of KAFB and partners.

 Click here to see the food donation tax credit form.

 Farmers were to ask the food bank to sign Schedule FD to certify that the charitable organization is exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code, certify that it operates a surplus food collection and distribution program as defined in KRS 141.392(1)(c), and certify that the information included in the schedule is true, correct and complete.

 KRS 141.392(3)(b) provides that a donor shall determine the value of the donated edible agriculture products as follows: